 API Onboarding Playbook

-While YubiEnterprise Delivery can be driven entirely through the pre-built console, it also comes with an API that provides the ability to extend the functionality to custom applications.
-This API will enable your organization’s developers to integrate the API into custom solutions that precisely meet the requirements of your business.
+While YubiEnterprise Delivery can be driven entirely through the prebuilt console, it also comes with an API that provides the ability to extend the functionality to custom applications.
+The YubiEnterprise Delivery API enables your organization’s developers to integrate the API into custom solutions that meet the specific requirements of your business.

 The following points are important to master before working with the API: